pandeysoni/pandeysoni.github.io/_posts/2016-05-26-user-authentication-using-passport.js-in-node.js.md

 ---
 layout: post
-title: Manipulate and upload images to cloud
+title: User authentication using passport.js in Node.js
-description: A node module to resize, crop images + cloud uploads
+description: User authentication using passport.js in Node.js
-keywords: nodejs, images, S3, amazon, rackspace, cloudfiles, imagemagick, imager
+keywords: nodejs, mongodb, express.js, passport, auth
-categories: [imager, uploads, javascript]
+categories: [auth, passport, node]
 ---

 A Node.js module to resize, crop, manipulate images, maintain different presets of the same image and upload to rackspace cloudfiles.
 Its completely asynchronous.